AyaSaadawi/tanit-fertility-assistant/README.md

 ---

-## 📧 Contact

 Built with 💜 for helping millions become parents.

-**Questions?**
-- Open an issue
-- Email: YOUR_EMAIL@example.com
-- LinkedIn: YOUR_LINKEDIN

 ---

 ## 📄 License

 MIT License - See [LICENSE](LICENSE) file

----

-## 🙏 Acknowledgments

-Special thanks to:
-- Anthropic for Claude (used in development)
-- Alibaba for Qwen models
-- Microsoft for GraphRAG
-- The open-source ML community

----

 *"The warmth of human care + the precision of AI = hope for every family"*